Orbital origin of fourfold anisotropic magnetoresistance in Dirac materials

-There are several salient features of the intrinsic orbital fourfold AMR here.
+There are several salient features of the intrinsic orbital fourfold AMR here \citep{InEx}.
 First, it is even in the magnetic field and odd in the relaxation time, reflecting the magnetoresistance nature \citep{SHTRIKMAN1965SSC}, in contrast to other in-plane magnetotransport phenomena \citep{Cullen2021PRL,CaoJ2023PRL,WangH2024PRL}.
 Second, this orbital fourfold AMR depends on the form of unique spin-momentum locking of 3D Dirac electrons and the associated intrinsic OMM but does not require the extrinsic anisotropic relaxation time \citep{DaiY2022PRL} or special crystal symmetry for usual ferromagnets \citep{Yahagi2020jpsj}.
 Third, unlike the fourfold AMR in conventional magnetic materials, the permanent magnetic orders from the spin degree of freedom of electrons is not a perquisite for the present fourfold AMR.
 Next we would like to apply our theory to the observed fourfold AMR in two representative Dirac materials: semimetal bismuth and metallic $\mathrm{MnBi_{2}Te_{4}}$.

 \textit{AMR in bismuth.-{}-}Bismuth, elemental semimetal, exhibits many intriguing quantum phenomena \citep{Gygax1986PRL,Collaudin2015PRX,Feldman2016Science,Ito2016PRL,Zhu2018jpcm} and hosts new higher order topological phases \citep{Schindler2018NP,Aggarwal2021NC}.
 Fig. \ref{Bi_AMR}(a) shows that there are three electron pockets near the equivalent $L$-point and hole pocket near the $T$-point \citep{LiuY1995PRB}.
 The electronic states near the $L$-point can be effectively described by the Dirac-Wolff Hamiltonian and exhibit small effective mass (about $10^{-3}m_{e}$ with bare electron mass $m_{e}$) and large anisotropic g-factor (several hundreds) \citep{WOLFF1964jpcs,Fuseya2015PRL}, which make it very sensitive to the magnetic field.
 Recently, the fourfold AMR/PHE has been observed when the electric current and the rotated magnetic field are in the binary-bisectrix plane in micro-thick (111) thin films of single-crystal bismuth \citep{YangSY2020PRR}.
 However, the microscopic mechanism is still under debate \citep{Bi4amr}.
-It was attributed to the anisotropic orbital magnetoresistance together with the chiral anomaly scenario \citep{YangSY2020PRR}, while the anomalous angular-dependence in AMR/PHE was ascribed to the field-dependent carrier densities in strong fields \citep{Yamada2021PRB}.